 Brighton offers a hotbed of festivals, galleries, museums, film, nightlife, comedy and theatre.
-Shopping in the city is second to none, from the high street to Brighton's famous North Laines and South Lanes areas.
+Shopping in the city is second to none, from the high street and Brighton's famous Lanes to the eclectic North Laine area.

 Considered the sunniest place in the UK, Eastbourne is a lively seaside town surrounded by beautiful countryside.

 There is a wide variety of restaurants, cafes, traditional pubs, wine bars and nightclubs in the town, along with many sporting and cultural activities.
 Sports range from golf to horse riding, with water sports such as sailing, canoeing, body boarding, windsurfing and power boating all very popular in the town.